dxps/tmc/readme.md

 with:

--   Web UI (to be) implemented as a React.js SPA
+-   Web UI (to be) implemented as a React.js SPA.
--   Back-end implemented as a Rust based REST API service.
+-   Back-end ([tmc-svc](./tmc-svc/readme.md)) implemented as a Rust based REST API service.
+-   Database as PostgreSQL.